JoshuaBelcher/TinDog_Site/README.txt

-A canine spoof of Tinder, created to practice the Bootstrap framework.
+A splash page for a canine spoof of Tinder, created to practice the Bootstrap framework.